alekseygenerozov/starforge_mult_search/code/README.md

 The first part of name (M2e4_R10/M2e4_R10_S0_T1_B0.1_Res271_n2_sol0.5_1) indicates the cloud parameters of the underlying starforge simulation.
 The suffix at the end (TidesFalse_smaoFalse_mult4_ngrid1_hmTrue_ft1.0_coFalse) indicates the parameters used for the halo multiple identification code

+To reduce the size of the required data assets, we have opted not to upload the multiple output data for the non-fiducial simulations--this is only required for part of Table 1 and Extended Data Table 2.